Patrik Andersson: Post-playing career

 He was appointed as Manchester United's scout in Scandinavia in August 2010.
 He left the club after one year.

 Personal life

-Andersson is the son of Roy Andersson, who played more than 300 games for Malmö FF and won 20 caps for the Sweden national team, representing them at the 1978 FIFA World Cup.
+Andersson is the son of Roy Andersson, who played more than 300 games for Malmö and won 20 caps for the Sweden national team, representing them at the 1978 FIFA World Cup.
 His brother is Daniel Andersson, also a former professional footballer and Sweden international.